caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

 library for logging, and it expects that the plugin's log stream will be written into the standard output as `hlog` formatted entries.
 On other hand, Turing is relying on [`zap`](https://github.com/uber-go/zap) for logging, hence `turing/engines/experiment` module provides a bridge between `zap` and `hlog` libraries.
-By default, `zap` logger is used for logging, so in order to enable `hlog` logger, it's required to import corresponding package for its side effect:
+By default, `zap` logger is used for logging, so in order to enable `hlog` logger, it's required to import the corresponding package for its side effect:
 ```go
 import (